A preliminary magnitude 5.1 earthquake strikes east of Oklahoma City | KRDO

 By Aya Elamroussi, CNN

-(CNN) — A preliminary magnitude 5.1 earthquake hit east of Oklahoma City, Oklahoma, Friday night, according to the US Geological Survey.
+(CNN) — A preliminary magnitude 5.1 earthquake hit east of Oklahoma City on Friday night and was followed by at least two smaller temblors, according to the US Geological Survey.

-The earthquake was recorded at 11:24 p.m. local time about 5 miles northwest of Prague, Oklahoma, the geological survey said.
+The bigger earthquake was recorded at 11:24 p.m. local time about 5 miles northwest of Prague, Oklahoma, and about 42 miles from Oklahoma City, the geological survey said.
 The small city is home to about 2,000 people.

-The shaking was felt in Oklahoma City and Tulsa, according to preliminary reports shared by USGS.
+The shaking from that earthquake was felt across a large swath of the state, including in Oklahoma City and Tulsa, according to preliminary reports shared by USGS.
+Shaking was also felt as far as Wichita, Kansas, according to the geological survey.

+Smaller quakes, magnitudes 2.6 and 3.5, were reported around the same area shortly after, according to USGS.

+Information on whether there were impacts from the earthquakes wasn’t immediately available.

 This is a developing story and will be updated.